 Most organizations strategic planning process starts with digging out the old plan and tools to start the revision process.
 A fresh look is defined as someone new on the planning team or bringing in a new consultant.
-Look at your recent past process, how does it help answer the question?
+Look at your recent past process, will it help you know what you don’t know?

 I recently read a book by Peter Zeihan titled, The End of The World is Just The Beginning, [Just the Beginning].
 The basic premise of the book (and truth) is that the world population is ‘collapsing’, i.e. most countries have zero or near zero replacement birth rates.